Jvheaney/identify-json/README.md

-# identify-json
+# Identify JSON
-Python script to read JSON from a file and identify it's structure and class types
+Python script to read JSON from a file and identify it's structure and class types.

+Run it with `python identify.py {file}`.
+You can use the included test file by running `python identify.py test.json`.